Credit Card Settlement Processing

 All banks communicate through a payment network, which shares all relevant information with the financial institutions so that they can process the payment instructions as they’re received.
 Traditionally, this was a lengthy process but with the advent of faster payment networks.
 This clearing process is sped-up to allow real-time, or at least near real-time, payments to be credited.

 In the clearing process, banks’ routing information gets validated to ensure that the receiving bank is within that particular payment network.
-For online transactions or those termed cardholder not present (CNP) transactions, the communication within the clearing process would also need to check and verify cardholder details such as their address, zip code, and card security number (technically known as the card verification value or CVV).
+For online transactions (CNP), the communication during the authorization step verifies cardholder details such as their address, zip code, and AVS (address verification service) data.
+The CVV is used only for authorization and is not stored or used during the clearing phase.

 If anything doesn’t add up during this process, the transaction is not authorized, and the cardholder gets a declined message.
 However, when all the data is validated, the banks involved (the cardholder’s bank and the bank of the merchant they’re buying from) will have committed to the transaction.